FloreaCostinMario/TranzyGTFSconverter/README.md

 This project converts the responses from the https://tranzy.ai API to GTFS static files.

 > [!CAUTION]
-> Feeds are not currently published pending last minute compliance checking.

-> [!WARNING]
+> The Tranzy API doesn't supply any time related atributes or files related to schedule or time.
+This currently impacts the following:
+`calendar.txt` or `calendar_dates.txt` can't be generated due to any schedule information missing `trips.txt` doesn't have the `service_id` parameter `stop_times.txt` doesn't have the `arrival_time` or `departure_time` parameter

-> Tranzy API isn't fully GTFS compliant, be prepared to troubleshoot.
+Tranzy API isn't fully GTFS compliant, be prepared to troubleshoot.

 <p>
   <picture>